-MPS' POSTBAGS ARE LIKE CHRISTMAS STOCKINGS OF CRISPS AND PORN
+MPS' Mailboxes ARE LIKE CHRISTMAS STOCKINGS OF CRISPS AND PORN

-Some MPs publish records of every gift they're sent; others don't.
+Some MPs publish records of every gift they're sent.
+Others don't.
 But all of them get sent sacks of random free shit every week with a pointless to useful ratio of about 9:1.
-I don't know what the ITV press team think members of Parliament are doing in their precious spare time, but I can guarantee you they're not watching any of the never-ending stream of post-watershed drama DVDs they're sent.
+I don't know what the ITV press team thinks members of Parliament are doing in their precious spare time, but I can guarantee you they're not watching any of the never-ending stream of post-watershed drama DVDs they're sent.

-Alcohol, snacks, pens, umbrellas and flowers are the usual goodies sent to your average constituency MP, but as you climb the greasy pole, the gifts become more interesting.
-Interns working for more senior MPs can look forward to surprises including: a bespoke wood-carved chest of drawers containing individually foil-wrapped dates; exotic-looking plants; and a box of 500 grouse and pheasant flavoured crisps.
+Alcohol, snacks, pens, umbrellas, and flowers are the usual goodies sent to your average constituency MP, but as you climb the greasy pole, the gifts become more interesting.
+Interns working for more senior MPs can look forward to surprises including: a bespoke wood-carved chest of drawers containing individually foil-wrapped dates; exotic-looking plants; and a box of 500 grouse and pheasant flavored crisps.

 On the downside, they should also watch out for photos of mutilated badgers sent by people opposing the cull, and pictures of opposition MPs photo-shopped onto the bodies of porn stars.